blloop/weeklies-alpha/README.md

 ## Usage

-Visit <a target="_blank" href="https://bill-yu.dev/weeklies"> this </a> link to visit the current deployment!
+Visit <a target="_blank" href="https://bill-yu.dev/weeklies"> this </a> link to visit the latest deployment!

 ## Development

-### v1.1
+### v1.2

-Simple event addition with cell selection

-- You can now add an event by selection the cell in the calendar
-- Modified the color choices for improved contrast
-- Expanded the color choices to 7 different colors
-- Improved
+Improved interface with warnings

-- Simple event handling with easy to use UI
-- Add, modify, and delete events with ease
-- Choose between 4 accent colors with an option for 24 hour time
+- Added confirmation dialogs for all event deletions
+- Created custom warning dialog for invalid events
+- Overhauled component structure (class -> functional)
+- Style improvements, such as reduced number of time lines

 ### Upcoming Changes

 - Integration of 'regular' events among weeklies
-- Confirmation dialog before event deletion
-- Custom error messages
 - Option for night mode
 - Start of day option with horizontal line

 ### Dependencies

-- npm (9.0+)
+- Node.js (16.0 or lower)

 ## Contributing